-For the domesticated 140 population (A6140), ancestral to all CA populations during further 100 generations in the same environment after adaptation, there is significant genetic variance in all hermaphrodite transition rates, relative to a null distribution from permutations of line and technical replicate identity (Figure 2A).
-Likewise, the posterior distributions of most (12 of 15) covariance estimates between transition rates do not overlap 0, and differ from the null distribution of posterior means.
-The A6140 G-matrix is structured in two main behavioral modules, with the transitions from still to forward or backward (i.e. leaving the still state) showing positive covariances with each other and negative covariances with other transition rates.
+For the domesticated 140 population (A6140), ancestral to all CA populations during further 100 439 generations in the same environment after adaptation, there is significant genetic variance in 440 all hermaphrodite transition rates, relative to a null distribution from permutations of line and 441 technical replicate identity (Figure 2A).
+Likewise, the posterior distributions of most (12 of 15) 442 covariance estimates between transition rates do not overlap 0, and differ from the null distribu-443 tion of posterior means.
+The A6140 G-matrix is structured in two main behavioral modules, with 444 the transitions from still to forward or backward (i.e. leaving the still state) showing positive 445 covariances with each other and negative covariances with other transition rates.
+446

-Inbred lines from the ancestral and evolved populations at generations 50 and 100 were phenotyped in separate common garden assays.
-CA[1-3]50 inbred lines show a clear difference relative to other generations in all transition rate variances and mean body area or velocity (not shown).
-We thus phenotyped a subset of A6140 lines together with all CA[1-3]100 lines and ensured that these measurements were comparable (see Figure S9).
-As a consequence, we only compare G-matrix between A6140 and CA[1-3]100 populations, though we discuss the divergence among the three CA[1-3]50 G-matrices as they were phenotyped in a single common garden assay.
+Inbred lines from the ancestral and evolved populations at generation 50 and 100 were phenotyped in separate common garden experiments.
+CA[1-3]50 inbred lines show a clear difference in all transition rates variance but also in mean body area or velocity (not shown) indicating that relative phenotypic values between CA[1-3] lines cannot be compared.
+We phenotyped A6140 lines together with all CA[1-3]100 lines and ensured that these measurements were comparable (see Figure S9).
+Thus, we only compare G-matrix differentiation between A6140 and CA[1-3]100 453 populations but we discuss the divergence among the three CA[1-3]50 G-matrices as they were 454 phenotyped in a single common garden.

-When looking at the evolved CA populations, we see that their G-matrices are reduced af-466 ter 100 generations of evolution (Figure S7).
-Reduced genetic (co)variance in generation 100 is 467 particularly obvious when calculating the trace of the G-matrices, although all populations con-468 tain more genetic variance than expected by chance (Figure 2B).
-The loss of genetic (co)variances during focal evolution could be due to differences in statistical power or the result of continued 470 lab evolution.
-Sub-sampling A6140 to the sampling sizes of CA[1-3]100 populations, while in-471 creasing the credible intervals did not affect the estimated modes, with many of them remaining different from the null (Figure S8).
-This difference is robust to common garden assay variation 473 (see Figure S9A).
-474
+When looking at the evolved CA populations, we see that their G-matrices are reduced af-455 ter 100 generations of evolution (Figure S7).
+Reduced genetic (co)variance in generation 100 is 456 particularly obvious when calculating the trace of the G-matrices, although all populations con-457 tain more genetic variance than expected by chance (Figure 2B).
+The loss of genetic (co)variances 458 during focal evolution could be due to differences in statistical power or the result of continued 459 lab evolution.
+Sub-sampling A6140 to the sampling sizes of CA[1-3]100 populations, while in-460 creasing the credible intervals did not affect the estimated modes, with many of them remaining 461 different from the null (Figure S8).
+This difference is robust to common garden variation (see 462 Figure S9A).
+463

 Eigendecomposition of the A6140 G-matrix further shows that, for the phenotypic dimension encompassing 64% of genetic variation in this population (g{max}), the projected variance of CA[1-3]100 populations in this dimension is much reduced (Figure 2C).
-In this g{max} dimension of maximal ancestral variation, leaving the still movement states (still-to-forward, and still-to-backwards, transition rates) are positively associated with each other while being negatively associated with all other transition rates (Table 4).
-Therefore, the size of the G-matrix has evolved over 100 generations.
+In this g{max} dimension of maximal ancestral variation, leaving the still movement states (still-to-forward, and still-tobackwards, transition rates) are positively associated with each other while being negatively associated with all other transition rates (Table 3).